tonydear/tonydear.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "COMS 4701, Artificial Intelligence"
 collection: teaching
-type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/coms4701
-venue: "University 1, Department"
-date: 2014-01-01
-location: "City, Country"
+date: Fall 2019, Fall 2018
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.